-The heritage value of Thorne Cottage is associated with its Georgian style architecture and with the prominence of its former residents.
-Bradshaw Rainsford served with the 104th Regiment of Foot during the War of 1812 and constructed the original portion of this one-storey house shortly after the conclusion of that conflict.
-Bradshaw Rainsford built this dwelling upon lands originally granted to his father, Andrew Rainsford, who had served with the 9th Regiment of Foot and was the Receiver General of New Brunswick.
+Thorne Cottage holds significant heritage value due to its architectural style and the notable past residents it has housed.
+Bradshaw Rainsford, a member of the 104th Regiment of Foot during the War of 1812, built the original part of this one-storey house shortly after the war.
+The lands on which this house stands were initially granted to his father, Andrew Rainsford, a member of the 9th Regiment of Foot and the Receiver General of New Brunswick.

-Rainsford family members embodied successful military careers as did another prominent owner of Thorne Cottage, Milton Fowler Gregg.
-A military hero, Milton Gregg served during the First World War, and among his many commendable accomplishments, was awarded the Victoria Cross for bravery.
-Milton Gregg also had a successful public and political life outside the military.
-He was President of the University of New Brunswick and a Member of Parliament; in the latter position he was Minister of Fisheries, Minister of Veterans Affairs, and Minister of Labour.
+The lineage of distinguished military service continued with another prominent occupant of Thorne Cottage, Milton Fowler Gregg.
+A decorated war hero, Milton Gregg served in the First World War, earning the prestigious Victoria Cross for his bravery.
+Beyond his military accomplishments, he had a prosperous public and political career.
+He served as the President of the University of New Brunswick and a Member of Parliament, holding several ministerial positions including Minister of Fisheries, Minister of Veterans Affairs, and Minister of Labour.
 The Honourable Milton F. Gregg, along with his wife, Erica Deichmann Gregg, a renowned potter, resided in Thorne Cottage for over two decades.

 This post has already been read 2083 times!